Why Dutch is so easy to learn

 Combined flag of the Netherlands and United Kingdom

-If you're learning Dutch, or interested in learning Dutch, you may have heard people discuss the similarities between Dutch and English; perhaps someone has encouraged you by telling you the languages are incredibly similar.
-Indeed, with the exception of Frisian (Frysk), Dutch is the closest existing language to English — naturally, this makes Dutch particularly easy to learn, as similarities abound.
+If you're learning Dutch, or interested in learning Dutch, you may have heard people discuss the similarities between Dutch and English.
+Perhaps someone has encouraged you to learn by telling you the languages are incredibly similar.
+Indeed, with the exception of Frisian (Frysk), Dutch is the closest existing language to English – naturally, this makes Dutch particularly easy to learn, as similarities abound.

-Below, we outline a few of the many reasons English speakers find Dutch an easy language to learn:
+Below, we outline a few of the many reasons English speakers may find Dutch an easy language to learn.

 Dutch is ‘genetically’ one of the closest languages to English

-With the exception of Frisian, Dutch is linguistically the closest language to English, with both languages being part of the West Germanic linguistic family.
+With the exception of Frisian, Dutch is linguistically the closest language to English, with both languages being part of the West Germanic language family.

 English and Dutch share vocabulary

-If you speak English, you're in luck — you already know a large number of Dutch words!
-Words like warm, water, dune, holster, yacht, and walrus, to name only a few.
+If you speak English, you're in luck – you already know a large number of Dutch words!
+Words like warm, water, film, bank, agenda, park, dune, holster, yacht, and walrus, to name only a small number.

-And many more words are easily decipherable: droom (dream), straat (street), baas (boss), kat (cat), kaas (cheese), politie (police), discriminatie (discrimination), and countless others!
+And many more words are so similar they are easily decipherable: droom (dream), straat (street), baas (boss), kat (cat), kaas (cheese), politie (police), discriminatie (discrimination), and countless others!

 Dutch uses many English loanwords

-It sometimes goes beyond this, and a Dutch conversation will have so many English words that you'll find yourself being able to follow along.
+It sometimes goes beyond this, and a Dutch conversation will have so many English words that you'll find yourself being able to follow along with relative ease.

 Dutch has no case system

 Unlike German, Russia, Finnish, Icelandic, Japanese, Korean and others, both English and Dutch have no case system.
-As learners of any language with cases know, it's an endless frustration needing to remember the various forms of words.
-Thankfully, Dutch has no case system at all!
-No having to remember der, des, dem, den, die, etc.
+As learners of any language with cases can attest, it's an endless frustration needing to remember the various forms of words.
+Thankfully, Dutch has no case system at all.
+Unlike a learner of German, who is stuck needing to memorise der, des, dem, den, die, and on and on ...

-While you might not truly appreciate the frustration of grammatical cases if you've never tried learning a language featuring them, be thankful they're absent in Dutch...
+(While you may not truly appreciate the lack of grammatical cases if you've never tried learning a language featuring them, just be thankful they're absent in Dutch.)

 Nearly all Dutch people speak English